 FY19Q2: 500-user pilot conducted and completed

-Early, clear and consistent communication is vital to assure a successful transition to MS Teams.
-The tools are intuitive, straightforward and highly engaging but that doesn’t mean that employees don’t need to be eased into the change.
+Early, clear and consistent communication is vital to assure a successful transition to Microsoft Teams.
+The tools are intuitive, straight forward and highly engaging but that doesn’t mean that employees don’t need to be eased into the change.

 Getting people to change the way they work is often a challenge.
 Start by taking time to understand how your users work now and, from the outset, design a readiness plan that reflects how they will use the new technology, how they adapt to change and what communication is best for them.
 You may want to define different user groups who will use Teams in a different way – or for whom this method of collaboration is more of a significant change – and design different onboarding plans for each.